syncfusion-content/wpf-docs/wpf/Radial-Gauge/Pointers.md

 ### Setting position for range pointer

-The `RangePointer` can be placed inside or outside the scale by the following two ways:
+The `RangePointer` can be positioned inside the gauge by the following two ways:
 *	Using the [`RangePointerPosition`](https://help.syncfusion.com/cr/wpf/Syncfusion.SfGauge.WPF~Syncfusion.UI.Xaml.Gauges.CircularScale~RangePointerPosition.html) property.

-You can place the range pointer by selecting one of the below option available in the `RangePointerPosition` property.
+You can directly place the range pointer inside, outside or cross the scale by selecting one of the below option available in the `RangePointerPosition` property.
 1. Inside (Default)

 2. Outside

 3. Cross

-4. Custom

 {% tabs %}